Copenhagen's pioneering, driverless metro, with Hitachi

 Brave Spark worked closely with Hitachi to showcase the style, innovation, and elaborate engineering behind Copenhagen's pioneering, driverless metro.

 In this short film, combining powerful cinematic drone-shots of this beautiful city, Hitachi painted a dazzling picture of the emphasis on design value in Danish culture.

-The trouble with Copenhagen, we soon realised, is that it's full to the brim with amazing architecture and design; and we wanted to capture all of it.
-Crazy filming schedules are Brave Spark's bread and butter however, so; with such striking content to film, we leapt at the opportunity.
+The trouble with Copenhagen, we soon realised, is that it's full to the brim with amazing architecture and design, and we wanted to capture all of it.
+Nevertheless, crazy filming schedules are Brave Spark's bread and butter - with such striking content to film, we leapt at the opportunity.

 Shooting a mixture of drone, ALEXA Mini and KOWA Anamorphic, we started with shots of the city, before moving on to the headquarters and maintenance centre for the trains.
-Our ambition here was to convey the personality of the people working at the centre of such incredible design; illustrating how this has propelled both the city, as well as the lives of the people who live there.
+Our ambition here was to convey the personality of the people working at the centre of such incredible design, illustrating how this has propelled both the city and the lives of the people who live there.

 Importantly, we created a script for the film through these interviews, allowing this to tell the city's human story.

 Alongside Hitachi, our journey to Copenhagen enabled us to capture the unrelenting power of innovative design as a method of bringing a city, driven by its people, closer together.